biswassri/http-reverse-proxy/README.md

 ## Prerequisite
 Go is required to be installed in order to run this project.
 Run the `go version` command to verify this.

-### How could someone get started with your codebase?
+### How could someone get started with the codebase?

 Clone the repository locally and run the following commands:
 - `go install` or `go build`